pygame-community/pygame-ce/docs/reST/ref/sprite.rst

    sprite from the group is returned.
 On no collision None is returned.

-   If you don't need all the features of the ``pygame.sprite.spritecollide()`` function, this function will be a bit quicker..
+   If you don't need all the features of the ``pygame.sprite.spritecollide()`` function, this function will be a bit quicker.

    The collided argument is a callback function used to calculate if two sprites are colliding.
 It should take two sprites as values and return a bool value